Ask users for Phone numbers

 When to use this pattern

-Only collect telephone numbers from people if you genuinely need them.
-Not everyone has or can use a telephone, so make sure you give users a choice about how they can be contacted.
+Only collect phone numbers from people if you genuinely need them.
+Not everyone has or can use a phone, so make sure you give users a choice about how they can be contacted.

 How it works